Steve Wynn

 Through Wynn Resorts, he has overseen the construction and development of several luxury resorts, opening Wynn Las Vegas in 2005, Wynn Macau in 2006, Encore Las Vegas in 2008, Encore at Wynn Macau in 2010 and Wynn Palace in Macau in 2016, and Wynn Everett near Boston which opened in June 2019 under the name Encore Boston Harbor.
 In 2006, Wynn was inducted into the American Gaming Association Hall of Fame.
-As of September 2015, Wynn's net worth was estimated by Forbes at $2.4 billion, making him the 279th wealthiest American.
+As of April 2025, Wynn's net worth was estimated by Forbes at $3.7 billion.
 Steve Wynn collects fine art, including pieces by artists such as Picasso and Claude Monet.

-On February 6, 2018, Wynn stepped down as CEO of Wynn Resorts amid accusations of sexual misconduct including harassment, assault, and coercion.
-Wynn has denied the allegations.

 Early life and education

-Steve Wynn was born Stephen Alan Weinberg in New Haven, Connecticut, on January 27, 1942.
+Steve Wynn was born Stephen Alan Weinberg on January 27, 1942, in New Haven, Connecticut, to a Jewish family.
 His father, Michael, owned a chain of bingo parlors in the eastern United States.
 His mother Zelma (née Kutner), was from Maine.
 Wynn’s father changed the family's last name in 1946 from "Weinberg" to "Wynn" when Steve was 4 years old "to avoid anti-Jewish discrimination".
 Wynn was raised in Utica, New York, and graduated from The Manlius School, a private boys' school east of Syracuse, New York, in 1959.

-Steve Wynn received his Bachelor of Arts in English literature from the University of Pennsylvania, where he was a member of the Sigma Alpha Mu fraternity.
-Shortly before Wynn's graduation in March 1963, his father died during heart surgery, leaving $350,000 in gambling debts.
-Wynn relinquished a position at Yale Law School to take charge of his family's bingo parlor in Waysons Corner, Maryland.
+After high school, Wynn studied English literature at the University of Pennsylvania, where he was a member of the Sigma Alpha Mu fraternity.
+Wynn graduated in 1963 with a Bachelor of Arts.
+Shortly before graduation, his father died during heart surgery, leaving $350,000 in gambling debts.
+Wynn, who had been accepted into Yale Law School, relinquished his admission and instead took over his family's bingo parlor in Waysons Corner, Maryland.